fluffynuts/NExpect/docs/20170917_NExpectLevel2.md

 Note that, much like the points on "Who's line is it, anyway?", the types don't matter.
-This is deep equality testing (: However, we did need to "dumb down" the input collection to a collection of objects with the provided `.AsObjects()` extension method so that the test would compile, otherwise there's a type mismatch at the other end.
+This is deep equality testing (: However, we did need to "dumb down" the input collection to a collection of objects with the provided `.As.Objects` fluent syntax so that the test would compile, otherwise there's a type mismatch at the other end.
 Still, this is, imo, more convenient than the alternative: item-for-item testing, property-by-property.